conan-io/docs/reference/conanfile/attributes.rst

    - **self.folders.root**: To specify the relative path from the ``conanfile.py`` to the root of the project, in case the ``conanfile.py`` is in a subfolder and not in the project root.
 If defined, all the other paths will be relative to the project root, not to the location of the ``conanfile.py``.
+   - **self.folders.subproject**: To use together with ``self.folders.root``, in case such a subproject needs to access some files that are located in a sibling folder.

    .. seealso::